danmbrown/city-of-whispers/Playbooks/Crossroads.md

 At any time, you may mark Heat to add another element to the map.

 ## Relationship Questions
+First ask the table one of these questions:

+* Which of you asked me to show someone a good time so they were easier to manipulate?
+* Which of you has publicly disparaged the services I offer?

+Then ask the table one of these questions

-* Which of your Ties has never been able to find respite or relief in my care?
+* Who among your connections has never been able to find respite or relief in my care?
-* Which of your Ties works for me or is related to someone who does?
+* Who among your ties works for me or is related to someone who does?
-* Which of your Ties asked me to show someone a good time so they were easier to manipulate?

 ## Moves